 - A designer of a parking lot or intersection

-You also have a limited time to take legal action after suffering injuries.
-Under Texas Civil Practice and Remedies Code §16.003, you have two years to file a lawsuit.
-Your lawyer can confirm what timelines might affect you.
+You have a limited time to take legal action after suffering injuries in a Plano car accident.
+Under Texas Civil Practice and Remedies Code §16.003, you generally have two years to file a lawsuit.
+Your filing deadline begins from the date your collision.

 Take Advantage of a Free Consultation